-A. We are soliciting proxies by mailing this Proxy Statement and proxy card to our shareholders.
-In addition to solicitation by mail, some of our directors and officers and certain employees of EMG may make additional solicitations by telephone or in person without extra pay.
+A. We are soliciting proxies by furnishing this Proxy Statement and proxy card to our shareholders.
+In addition, some of our directors and officers and certain employees of EMG may make additional solicitations by telephone or in person without additional compensation for such activities.
 We will pay the solicitation costs and will reimburse banks, brokerage houses and other custodians, nominees and fiduciaries for their reasonable expenses in forwarding proxy materials to beneficial owners.